-He is also known for being a judge on the reality competition television series Top Chef.
+He was also known for being a judge on the reality competition television series Top Chef.

 Bourdain was born in New York City in 1956.
 He studied at Vassar College and graduated from the Culinary Institute of America before running kitchens at New York City's Supper Club, One Fifth Avenue, and Sullivan's.

-His work has appeared in The New York Times, The Times of London, Gourmet, Black Book and The Independent, and he is a contributing authority for Food Arts magazine.
+His work appeared in The New York Times, The Times of London, Gourmet, Black Book and The Independent, and he was a contributing authority for Food Arts magazine.

 Bourdain had written two crime novels: Bone in the Throat (1995) and Gone Bamboo (1997), when his exposé of New York restaurants Don't Eat Before Reading This was published in The New Yorker in 1999.
 The article attracted huge attention in America and the UK and formed the basis of his memoir Kitchen Confidential: Adventures in the Culinary Underbelly.